kfrostare-Interviews/RockPaperScissors_CraftAcademy/README.md

 * For info on testing for images [Cypress](https://stackoverflow.com/questions/51246606/test-loading-of-image-in-cypress)
 * For info on section tags from [GeeksforGeeks](https://www.geeksforgeeks.org/html-section-tag/)
 * For hand- illustration art from [HiClipart](https://www.hiclipart.com/)
+* For info on Viewport Height in Css from [Sitepoint](https://www.sitepoint.com/css-viewport-units-quick-start/)